Rauks/MacProtection/README.md

 ### Second : cryo
-Usable within a _bash_ executable, see package `src.examples` for it.
+Usable within a _bash_ executable, see package `cui.examples` for it.

 Example :